-United Nations High Commissioner for Refugees (UNHCR).5 This practice has serious consequences for the care of the people affected.
+The United Nations High Commissioner for Refugees (UNHCR) is responsible for the world-wide census of refugees and migrants.
+However, this only counts people who have crossed a state border, because these are the only ones who can claim a degree of legal protection.
+This practice has serious consequences for the care of the people affected.
 In the wake of a sudden natural disaster, they usually receive international emergency aid, but their long-term needs are not secured, particularly in light of ongoing climate change.

 Moreover, environmental migrants have not yet been given legal recognition, and there is no compulsory recording.
 Migration or flight due to environmental or climate change is not covered by international or national legislation.
-Since 1951, the Geneva Convention on Refugees has regulated the legal status of refugees under international law, but this also offers no help, and in fact it completely excludes the protection of internal migrants, which account for the largest proportion of environmentally-induced flight and migration.
-Today, environmental migrants are often lumped in with economic migrants, particularly if the exodus takes place as a result of gradual environmental changes as opposed to hastily leaving their home country; this could take the form of a suddenly occurring natural catastrophe, for example.
-A practice that appears somewhat short-sighted.
-For the one part, it does not correspond to the facts, and for the other, it offers no prospect of the legal status of environmental migrants being clarified.6
+Since 1951, the Geneva Convention on Refugees has regulated the legal status of refugees under international law, but this also offers no help, and in fact it completely excludes the protection of internal migrants.
+Today, environmental migrants are often lumped in with economic migrants, a practice that appears somewhat short-sighted.
+For the one part, it does not correspond to the facts, and for the other, it offers no prospect of the legal status of environmental migrants being clarified.